FRBCesab/rossinante/rossinante-tuto.md

-**When do you need to use Rossinante?** Rossinante is particularly appropriate
+**When do you need to use Rossinante?**
-when:

-- you need to analyse large datasets (RAM operations), and/or
+- You need to analyse large datasets (RAM operations), and/or,
-- you need to repeat tasks many times (parallelization on CPU/GPU)
+- you need to repeat tasks many times (parallelization on CPU/GPU).